Nagaraja-Kamatar/pet/README.md

 - **Pet Profile**: Create profiles for your pets, including essential details like breed, age, and medical history.
 - **Appointment Scheduler**: Plan and manage vet visits, grooming sessions, and other appointments easily.
 - **Health Records**: Keep a record of your pet's vaccinations, medications, and health checkups.
-- **Health Records**: Keep a record of your pet's vaccinations, medications, and health checkups.